AlvajoyAsante/DuckHunt/README.md

 * Transfer to the calculator the latest C libraries to your calculator; you can find them at this link: https://github.com/CE-Programming/libraries/releases/latest

-* Transfer the 2 files in this folder: (DUCKHUNT, DUCKSPT)
+* Transfer the 2 files from Github release: (DUCKHUNT, DUCKSPT)

 ## Run